 It is not against God’s will for Christians to be prosperous.
-Larry Burkett, who is a well known Christian writer and lecturer on family financial matters, stated on page 170 of his book entitled The Complete Guide to Managing Your Money, “Contrary to what many people believe, God is not against prosperity.
+Larry Burkett, a Christian writer and lecturer on family financial matters, states on page 170 of his book entitled The Complete Guide to Managing Your Money, “Contrary to what many people believe, God is not against prosperity.
 The Scriptures give evidence that one of God’s blessings to those who love and obey Him is prosperity.”
 And, Billy Graham has stated, “There is nothing wrong with men possessing riches.
 The wrong comes when riches possess men.”

 All wealth comes from God and belongs to Him.
 I Chronicles 29:12, in praising God, states, “Both riches and honor come from You and You reign over all.
 In Your hand is power and might; in Your hand it is to make great and to give strength to all.”